josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 _Machine learning modeling_

-1. What technology would you recommend that AWT use for implementing their machine learning model?
+1. What technology would you recommend that MT use for implementing their machine learning model?

     The model will first be built and trained within an Azure Databricks notebook.
 The data scientists can use the programming language of their choice (Python, Scala, R, etc.) as well as Spark SQL to featurize and fit the data into the chosen machine learning algorithm.
 Machine learning libraries such as Spark MLlib or SciKit-Learn can be used within the notebook to simplify things.
 Once the model is trained and tested with a sufficient amount of historical data, then the model can be exported for deployment to a web service.
 The model can also continued to be used within Azure Databricks for batch scoring.

-2. How would you guide AWT to load data, so it can be processed by the machine learning model?
+2. How would you guide MT to load data, so it can be processed by the machine learning model?

     The data used for training could either be uploaded directly to Azure Databricks, creating a new table with the data stored in DBFS (Databricks File System).
 Then the data can be accessed from this global persistent table using Spark SQL syntax or DataFrames.
 Alternately, if they need to train the model with a very large amount of data, the data can be stored in Azure Storage, then the Storage account can be mounted to an Azure Databricks cluster.
 From that point, the data can be accessed using the wasb/wasbs path and loaded into a DataFrame.
 Alternately, the data can be persistedd into a global table so that it can be easily accessed using Spark SQL syntax and across cluster sessions.

-3. What category of machine learning algorithm would you recommend to AWT for use in constructing their model?
+3. What category of machine learning algorithm would you recommend to MT for use in constructing their model?
 For this scenario, your options are clustering, regression or two-class classification.
 Why?

-    Given that AWT only wants a binary prediction of flight delayed or flight not delayed, they should proceed with a two-class classification algorithm, such as logistic regression.
+    Given that MT only wants a binary prediction of flight delayed or flight not delayed, they should proceed with a two-class classification algorithm, such as logistic regression.

 4. Assuming you selected an algorithm that requires training, address the following model design questions: